-- The total open interest in RGGI futures reached a high of 48.2 million on November 23, dropped to 42 million at the end of November, and dropped again to 22.8 million just before the end of the quarter. - The decrease in levels of open interest in the current RGGI futures product on October 29, November 25, and December 29 were due to the settlement of contracts with expiration dates at the end of those months.
-The level of open interest in other RGGI futures products increased throughout the period as expected. - The open interest in RGGI put options increased from 16.5 million at the end of the third quarter of 2014 to a high of 30.1 million on December 15, before dropping to 16.5 million at the end of the fourth quarter.

-• The open interest in RGGI call options increased from approximately 12.4 million at the end of the third quarter of 2014 to over 23.1 million on December 15, before dropping to 16 million at the end of the fourth quarter.
+- The total open interest in RGGI futures reached a high of 30.1 million on January 15, remained in a tight range between 23 and 26.6 million throughout February and March, and then dropped to 21.9 million just before the end of the quarter. - The decrease in levels of open interest in the current RGGI futures product on January 28, February 25, and March 27 were due to the settlement of contracts with expiration dates at the end of those months. - The open interest in RGGI put options increased 15 percent from 16.5 million at the end of the fourth quarter of 2014 to 19.1 million at the end of the first quarter of 2015. - The open interest in RGGI call options increased 54 percent from 16 million at the end of the fourth quarter of 2014 to 24.6 million at the end of the first quarter of 2015.